kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
-v7.1.1X, X:
+v7.1.12, 2 Nov 2024:
 -New feature: Rename multiple objects.
+More information in the Multi-rename section.
 -New feature: The Custom Actions menu is shown when no menu is valid.
 E.g. when selecting multiple stations.
 Allows setting a station profile from the Trade Analytics mod to multiple stations at once.
 -Tweak: Tweaked some callbacks for UT Advanced Renaming.